LibreCAD/docs/guides/dwg-setup.rst

 .. tip::

+    Layer **0** is a special layer and should not be used for general drawing purposes.
+Create at least one additional layer for the drawing.

     Prefix the layer name with a sequential number when naming the layer to help sort the layers in the dock list.
 Layers are listed in alpha-numeric order, e.g. 1a, 1b, 2a, 2b, etc.

+    Use "Construction Layer" to create reference geometry to help align other drawing entities.

     Layers that have been completed can be *locked*.
 Locking layers prevents accidental changes and can improve the performance when working with very large complex drawings.

-    Use "Construction Layer" to create reference geometry to help align other drawing entities Hiding layers while drawing reduces the *visual complexity* and makes it easier to focus on the current drawing efforts.
+    Hiding layers while drawing reduces the *visual complexity* and makes it easier to focus on the current drawing efforts.

 Refer to :ref:`Layers <entity-layers>` in **Fundamentals** and the :ref:`Layer List Dock <widget-layerList>` under **Dock Widgets** in the **Reference** section for additional details on using layers.